GluuFederation/docs-ce-prod/3.1.2/source/operation/backup.md

 # Gluu Server Backup

-The Gluu Server should be backed up frequently--we recommend at least one daily backup and one weekly backup.
-There are multiple methods for backing up the Gluu Server.
+The Gluu Server should be backed up frequently--**we recommend at least one daily backup and one weekly backup.** There are multiple methods for backing up the Gluu Server.
 A couple recommended strategies are provided below.

 ## Tarball Method
 Tarball the entire Gluu Server CE `chroot` folder using the `tar` command: